-Report: NYers love to complain about noise
+Noise tops list of complaints to NYC’s 311 last year, report says - amNewYork

 In the city that never sleeps, it should be no surprise that noise was the chief complaint among New Yorkers last year.

-Whether it was a party that was too loud or a neighbor who wouldn’t turn down the television, noise made up 9.3% of all complaints to 311 for the better part of last year, according to a report released Wednesday by real estate listings firm Trulia.
+Whether it was a party that was too loud or a neighbor who wouldn’t turn down the television, noise made up 9.3 percent of all complaints to 311 for the better part of last year, according to a report released Wednesday by real estate listings firm Trulia.

 Of the 212,318 noise-related calls made to 311 last year, 139,722 were in regard to loud music or partying, the report said, and 53,266 were about banging or pounding from neighbors.
 Even loud talking made the list with 15,567 calls, according to the report.